Stop being self-employed

-You must tell HM Revenue & Customs (HMRC) if you’ve stopped trading as a sole trader or you’re ending or leaving a business partnership.
-You’ll need to send final tax returns and tell employees that you’re closing your business.
+You must tell HM Revenue and Customs (HMRC) if you’ve stopped trading as a sole trader or you’re ending or leaving a business partnership.

 How to tell HMRC